saikumark/angularjs/README.md

 angularjs
 =========

+Tech Stack: AngularJS, PHP, MySQL, CSS

+Description:
-list data from DB through REST web service using angularjs
+This project is to get list of data from PHP web services through AngularJS.